Create Split-Color Text in Photoshop

 Step 3: Add a Gradient Fill layer

-Then click the New Fill or Adjustment Layer icon at the bottom:
+Click the New Fill or Adjustment Layer icon at the bottom of the Layers panel.

 Clicking the New Fill or Adjustment Layer icon in Photoshop's Layers panel